NasoohOlabi/Stegasus/README.md

 - [X] Try make Emoji multiplicity reach 3.
 - [X] Try add 👍 Emoji since it's missing in labels.
 - [X] help Emojier after you shot it in the head with the last commit cutting ticks in half
-- [ ] Benchmarks and Demo.
+- [X] Benchmarks and Demo.
-  - [ ] Tune Emojier and Typoceros on high capacity then low capacity.
+  - [X] Tune Emojier and Typoceros on high capacity then low capacity.
-  - [ ] Try each setting on the same chat.
-  - [ ] Pick low
   - [ ] Try on a large chat dataset.
-  - [ ] benchmark without compression.
+  - [X] benchmark without compression.
 - [ ] first layer should be chat aware!
 - [X] package it